... how different aiming systems are used to aim pool shots.

 Now, if there is a miscue during such a shot, it could be ruled a foul if there are obviously multiple hits or if the miscue is intentional.
 HSV 7.5 is an example that is tough to call, even with high-speed video.

-For many example calls along with explanations, see:
+For many example calls along with explanations, see the following videos:

-How do you aim frozen-ball carom shots (e.g., a frozen spot shot in one-pocket)?
+How do you aim frozen-ball carom shots (e.g., a frozen carom/billiard shot or a frozen spot shot in one-pocket)?

 How does ghost-ball aiming work?